 - Elevator use has been restricted and distance markers have been added to locations across campus to avoid crowds

 - Classrooms will be cleaned daily, and we are stocking classrooms with sanitizing wipes so that the instructor and students can wipe down their work/study area if they desire.

 - Our academic calendar has been revised to ensure learning continues while limiting the potential spread of COVID-19 by reducing travel to and from campus.

 - A detailed campus reopening FAQ has also been published that provides additional information about our campus reopening plan and our response to COVID-19.

 Be sure to check this website often for updates and additional information.
-Another great resource for information is Front Page, your source for daily campus news, updates and announcements and GC United.
+Another great resource for information is Front Page, your source for daily campus news, updates and announcements.